denz93/springboard-capstone1/README.md

-# Capstone Project 1 - Master Planing
+# Capstone Project 1 - Master Planning

-This repo includes an web app for personal planing called `Master Planing`.
+This repo includes an web app for personal planing called `Master Planning`.
 It is an `Springboard` capstone project

 ### Backend